-The list can be huge if every other aspects, such as age, country, environment, etc. is taken into account.
+The list can be huge if every other aspect, such as age, country, environment, etc. is taken into account.
 Refer to our blog post explaining the topic in detail.
-For now, let us discuss the common signs and symptoms often observed in an individual suffering from number dyslexia.
+For now, let us discuss the common signs and symptoms often observed in an individual suffering from number-dyslexia.
 Keep in mind that not all children may show all symptoms, and kids might occasionally have trouble with math.
 But children with number dyslexia will struggle a lot more than other kids who are the same age.
 Their struggles will continue over time, too.

 - Trouble counting.
-Unable to build counting strategy in mind, for eg. 3+1 = 4, hence the number after 3 is 4.
+Unable to build a counting strategy in mind, for eg. 3+1 = 4, hence the number after 3 is 4.

 - Poor understanding of the signs +, -, ÷ and x, or may confuse these mathematical symbols.

 - Difficulties in memorizing arithmetic facts.
-Difficulty in memorizing simple addition, subtraction, multiplication and division
+Difficulty in memorizing simple addition, subtraction, multiplication, and division

 - Difficulty with times tables.

 - Difficulty analyzing the connection between roman numerals and numbers.